Not everyone feels safe enough to have their details publicly available on the electoral roll, but that doesn’t mean they lose the right to vote.

 To apply to go on the unpublished roll, choose one of the following options:

-- download the form at the bottom of this page, fill it out and post it back to us
+- download the form at the bottom of this page, complete the form and post it back to us

 - call 0800 36 76 56 and we’ll post the form to you in the mail.

-If you're not already enrolled, you also need to fill out an enrolment form.
+If you're not already enrolled, you also need to complete an enrolment form.
 To get an enrolment form, choose one of these two options:

 - call 0800 36 76 56 and we’ll post an enrolment form to you